valtimo-platform/valtimo-documentation/getting-started/modules/core/form-flow-valtimo.md

-# Form flow
+# Form flow Valtimo

 ## Dependencies

-Form flow can be used without Valtimo.
-This module provides the bare minimum to implement form flows, without any dependencies to Valtimo or Camunda.

-In order to use form flow, the `form-flow` module needs to be added as a dependency.
+In order to use form flow in Valtimo, the `form-flow-valtimo` needs to be added as a dependency.
 The following can be added to your project, depending on whether Maven or Gradle is used:

 ### Backend